pmk01/WhoCanIVoteFor/README.md

 * There are different voting systems – for example [Single Transferable Vote](https://en.m.wikipedia.org/wiki/Single_transferable_vote), as used in Northern Ireland.
 This could be out of scope for this initial phase of work – more research time is needed to see how complex this will be to model.

+## Technical

+This project is built in python 3.4 and Django 1.9.